Published Work

 The $59 Million Question

-Is the Vermont Treasurer’s Office doing enough to find people and businesses who didn’t know they had money coming to them?
-On the State’s Unclaimed Property list were many familiar names (companies, government agencies) it wouldn’t be hard at all to contact.
-Why didn’t they?
+Is the Vermont Treasurer’s Office doing enough to find people, businesses and organizations who don’t know they have money coming to them?
+On the State’s Unclaimed Property list are many familiar names it wouldn’t be hard at all to contact.
+Why don’t they?
 The answer made some sense, in a way.
 (Seven Days)

 The Refueling of Plainfield, Vermont

 As a spate of new businesses brought change to this small, community-spirited Vermont town, anti-competition maneuvers by convenience store chain own and gasoline wholesaler-retailed Skip Vallee raised local ire.
-His actions also spotlighted Vallee’s legal battles with Sen. Bernie Sanders over gasoline price-fixing in another part of the state.
+His actions also spotlighted Vallee’s legal battles with Sen. Bernie Sanders over gasoline price-fixing.
 Vallee also served as former President G.W.
 Bush’s ambassador to Slovakia and was active in national Republican Party affairs.
-This is a reprinted series of articles combined from The (Montpelier, VT) Bridge.
+This piece combines an interview with Vallee and a series of articles on the issues.
+The (Montpelier, VT) Bridge.
 Photo Credit: Freyne Land, Seven Days Blog

 TV’s “The Voice” Finalist Nicole Nelson and Partner: A Profile

-When Nicole Nelson wrung every gorgeously controlled drop of ecstasy and angst from Leonard Cohen’s sensual poem-hymn “Hallelujah,” on NBC-TV’s “The Voice, it’s a fair bet that a fair number of the show’s 12 million or so addicted fans caught the perfect shot of musical adrenaline they craved.
+When Nicole Nelson wrung every gorgeously controlled drop of ecstasy and angst from Leonard Cohen’s sensual poem-hymn “Hallelujah,” on NBC-TV’s “The Voice, it’s a good bet that the show’s 12 million or so addicted fans caught the perfect shot of musical adrenaline they craved.
 In Season 3, Nicole lost in a knock-out round to Loren Allred who (an update here) would go on to voice the hit song “Never Enough” in the movie “The Greatest Showman.”
 Nicole and her musical partner Dwight Richter kindly invited me to their waterfront apartment in Burlington (VT) to get acquainted prior to their performance at Vermont’s Flying Stage.
-The Montpelier Bridge Photo: Provided

 Houghton Cate DIY’d His Own Electricity